 Miking Acoustic Instruments

 C-ducer can be used on a wide variety of instruments: guitar, violin, drums, banjo, harpsichord, harp and many others but perhaps most famously - the piano.
-(Click here to see our dedicated piano site for more detailed information regards this application).
+(Click HERE to visit our dedicated piano site for more detailed information on that application).

-In many applications the C-ducer is unobtrusive, being mounted on the underneath or back of a piano, or inside drums cr blending into the natural colour of a violin, guitar or upright bass.
+In many applications the C-ducer is unobtrusive, being mounted on the underneath or back of a piano, inside drums, or blending into the natural colour of a violin, guitar or acoustic bass.
 Because the microphone is attached directly to the resonating area of the instrument, it has very high immunity to crosstalk from other instruments and can generally be amplified to considerable volume before feedback.
 Whether in the studio, the club or the concert hall, the sound quality is excellent and C-ducer is quick and easy to use.
 With over 15,000 systems in use it is the microphone system of choice for acoustic musicians and engineers.